-The OCP uses closed tube push probes for field sampling because they are easier to use and more costeffective, and provide scientifically sound results.
+The OCP uses closed tube push probes for field sampling because they are easier to use and more cost- effective, and provide scientifically sound results.
 Research by Oklahoma State University concluded that carbon mass measurements were comparable to those achieved with hydraulic probes.
 The field sampling study evaluated the impact of soil probe type on soil carbon mass measurements.
-This study determined that a manually operated push probe with a cutting diameter of 2.67 cm would cause an increase in bulk density in the 0-10 cm depth increment, in turn causing an over estimation of carbon mass compared to the use of a hydraulically driven probe with a cutting diameter of 3.98 cm when the fixed depth method of calculating carbon mass was used.
-However, when the fixed soil mass method of calculating carbon mass in the minimum soil mass was used there were no differences among the three probe types evaluated.
+This study determined that a manually operated push probe with a cutting diameter of 2.67 cm would cause an increase in bulk density in the 0-10 cm depth increment, in turn causing an over estimation of carbon mass compared to the use of a hydraulically driven probe with a cutting diameter of 3.98 cm when the fixed depth method of calculating carbon mass in the minimum soil mass was used there were no differences among the three probe types evaluated.
 In fact, the push probe provided improved results because its use significantly decreased variability in carbon mass.
 See Appendix B: Assessment of Three Soil Probes to Monitor Carbon mass.